Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 You can then streamline and smarten your next contact with the donor to keep the relationship moving smoothly.

-Log in instantly anywhere that’s most convenient to you, such as your smartphone if you’re away from the office or on your computer.
+Log in instantly anywhere that’s most convenient to you when using Nutshell, such as your smartphone if you’re away from the office.

 These business cards translate to CRM contacts you can edit, add to, and delete if the working relationship were to end.

-The automation of Nutshell is a winning feature that has won this nonprofit CRM much-deserved acclaim.
+The automation of Nutshell is a feature that has won this nonprofit CRM much-deserved acclaim.

 If you upgrade your membership to Nutshell Pro, then you can use automated email sequences among your staff that are sent gradually to generate a response.